One day, this past August, my daughters and I did a video of the fruit in our yard.

-So instead of one long video, I am making 13 short ones.
+So instead of one long video, we are making 13 short ones.

-We are making them in alphabetical order, as follows.
+We are producing the videos in them in alphabetical order, as follows.

 (1) Almonds, 2) Bananas, 3) Cashews, 4) Coconuts, 5) Crioyos (native orange) 6) Eucalyptus (rainbow type – yes, not a fruit, but its leaves are useful), 7) Lemons, 8) Mangos, 9) Maracuya (Passion Fruit), 10) Nance, 11) Papaya, 12) Pineapple, and 13) Plantains.
 There are many more fruits in Panama, but these are the ones that grow in our yard, or right across the street.

 Tropical Almond Tree

 In this 1st video, we celebrate the tropical almond.

 Transcription of the video appears further down the page.

 Not A True Almond Tree